Finch and Softbill Census — Now Closed 2019

 The National Finch and Softbill Society’s Annual Census was started in 1984.
 Its purpose is to collect information about the numbers of each species kept in captivity and of those the number being bred.
-The results of the Census are available online and in the NFSS Journal.
+The results of the Census will be available online and in the NFSS Journal.

 INSTRUCTIONS – PLEASE READ FIRST

-- Any field you have no answer, leave that field blank
+- Any field you have no answer, leave that field blank.
+You have 3 catagories to work in.

-- See “?” – move your courser over it, this is information bubbles to help you along
+- See the “?” symbol?
+Move your curser over it, this is information bubbles to help you along the way

-- All mutations are to be listed under their normal descriptions
+- All mutations are to be listed under their normal specie description

 - Any specie not listed in the drop down fields can be listed in the next section labeled “Other Finch not Specified”